Sign In Forgot Password

 Family Shabbat Services

-During the school year, family services provide an opportunity for school age children to engage with Jewish liturgy and share in a multigenerational Jewish community.
-Led by the Rabbi and students in the religious school, these services are geared toward younger worshippers and include opportunities for singing and reflection.
+During the school year, monthly family services provide an opportunity for school age children to engage with Jewish liturgy and share in a multigenerational Jewish community.
+Called Growing Shabbat, these services are geared toward younger participants and include opportunities for both celebrating and learning.
 All ages are welcome.
-Potluck dinners follow the service.
+Dinners are incorporated into the evening as an opportunity for community building.
+Often these celebrations happen at Camp Solomon Schechter to allow families an opportunity to enjoy the space and natural beauty of the Pacific Northwest.
+These celebrations are free to participants thanks to a generous grant from the Samis Foundation.

 PJ Library

 PJ Library is a national program providing free Jewish books and music for children ages six months to eight years.
-This unique book program shares Jewish stories that can help your family talk together about values and traditions that are important to you.
-The monthly gift of a book is also supported by local programs and gatherings.
+This unique book program shares Jewish stories that can help families talk about values and traditions that are important to them.
 To register, visit the PJ Library website and click on the red "Sign up in this community" button.
+The monthly gift of a book is also supported by TBH programs and gatherings.
+For example, TBH offers a monthly PJ Playdate, which is an opportunity for families of preschool aged kids to come together and play around the themes of a book they may have just received.

 Summer Camp

-We participate in the annual Interfaith Works Summer Day camp which takes place in late July/early August for one week.
+We participate in the annual Interfaith Works Summer Day camp which takes place the last week of July.